Product | ADAS & DMS

 but avoids it through sudden braking or maneuvers.

-None N/A N/A
+None N/A N/A Near Collision.

-Rolling Stop Failing to come to a complete stop at a stop sign or red light,
+Rolling Stop Failing to come to a complete stop

-instead slowing down but rolling through the intersection.
+instead rolling through the intersection.

-Speed 3.6 km/h 2.2 mph
+Speed 3.6 km/h 2.2 mph Rolling Stop.

 Speeding Exceeding the posted speed limit,